We know her as the smiling, charming and brimming with enthusiasm – Kanika Hasrat who welcomes you as much into her hotel as into her heart.

 With an illustrious experience of nearly 25 years, Kanika Hasrat has held leadership positions and worked with renowned domestic and international hospitality brands across key cities in India and worldwide.

 Kanika Hasrat has been a Global Action on Poverty Change Leader and is a strategy advisor and a board member for Labhya Foundation, a non Profit NGO that teaches Social and Emotional Learning popularly known as the ‘Happiness Curriculum’ in Delhi government schools.

-Kanika Hasrat is also the President of WICCI Hospitality and Tourism National Council that aims to enhance gender diversity in Indian hospitality through its goals of communication, education and support.
+Kanika Hasrat is also the President of WICCI Hospitality and Tourism National Council that aims to enhance gender diversity in Indian hospitality through its goals of communication, education, and support.

-In an endeavour to bridge the gender divide and help women reach the top echelon of their career, Kanika Hasrat shares deep insights into moments of truth during her life that helped her grow as an individual and as a professional, with resilience and strength regardless of situations outside her control.
+In an endeavour to bridge the gender divide and help women reach the top echelon of their careers, Kanika Hasrat shares deep insights into moments of truth during her life that helped her grow as an individual and as a professional, with resilience and strength regardless of situations outside her control.

 This is her story:

 I believe that a General Manager’s role is diverse and versatile that makes each day different from the last!

 I believe in harnessing the team’s strengths and strongly opine that true success lies in growing and developing people.
 I lend a strong voice for gender parity, and I have happily worked with organizations to build platforms that encourage women to share and grow other women.

 I come from a ‘fauji ‘family, a middle-class family.
 I remember my dad dedicating long hours at work, the arduous nature of his work, and being out of station for long intervals.
 I remember my mother being the one getting us school admissions, making sure we played games, attended all classes on time as well as did all homework with discipline; whether dad was in town or wasn’t.